lindafernz/JavaSamples/CPSJsonSwingProj/readme.txt

 Run the application:
 ======================
+Type on command line:
+java -jar cpsjsonswingproj.jar

 About the data:
 =================
 Using a public dataset available at : https://catalog.data.gov/dataset/chicago-public-schools-elementary-school-progress-report-card-2012-2013-ee91e

-Chicago Public Schools – Elementary School Progress Report Card (2012-2013) Metadata Updated: Apr 09, 2015
+Chicago Public Schools â€“ Elementary School Progress Report Card (2012-2013) Metadata Updated: Apr 09, 2015

 This dataset shows the 2012 School Progress Report Card data elements for each CPS elementary school.